Home Compare FNTN.DE vs HEN3.DE

 freenet vs Henkel AG & Co.
 KGaA: Which Stock Looks Stronger in 2026?

-freenet holds the cleaner structural position, with the lead spread across growth and stability.
+The structural profiles are close, with freenet carrying a narrow edge on profitability.
 Henkel KGaA still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward Henkel KGaA, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with freenet, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the HDAX universe, making them directly comparable.